Serving the Youth of New Mexico and Their Families since 1903

 The New Mexico School for the Blind and Visually Impaired was founded in 1903 as a land grant school governed by a Board of Regents.
 Three years later, the school opened its doors in Alamogordo, New Mexico with 21 students, 2 teachers and a superintendent.
 It is a specialized school which provides residential, academic, support, and outreach services to the students who are blind and visually impaired in New Mexico.
 Today, the residential campus is still located on the original site in Alamogordo with a second campus in Albuquerque, New Mexico that houses an Early Childhood Program and as well as the school’s statewide services.

-As a leader and unifying entity in the field of educating students birth-high school who are blind or visually impaired, NMSBVI is a statewide network of services that ensures all students who are blind or visually impaired will become independent productive members of their communities by identifying and providing quality education and collaborating with students, families and partners to provide outstanding training, resources and support services.News Employment Short-term placements Training & Education
+NMSBVI, an innovative leader and unifying entity in the field of educating students birth-high school who are blind or visually impaired, will identify and ensure quality education through collaborative relationships with students, families, and local/ state/national partners to provide outstanding advocacy, training, resources, and support services, thus ensuring that all students who are blind or visually impaired will become independent, productive members of their communities.News Employment Short-term placements Training & Education